privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 Diceware is a method for creating passphrases which are easy to remember, but hard to guess.

+Diceware passphrases are a great option when you need to memorize or manually input your credentials.
+Examples of that would be your password manager's master password or your device's encryption key.

 The method traditionally involves using six-sided dice.
 Every five rolls correspond to a word in a cryptographic list.
 For example, 2-5-2-6-6 in [EFF's large wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) corresponds to "encrypt".
 This process is then repeated until your passphrase contains enough words, which you separate with spaces. ==You should not keep rolling until you get a combination of words that appeals to you, as that reduce's the passphrase's randomness and might make it easier to guess.==

-If your diceware passphrase contains enough words, you can assure that it is uncrackable by today's standards even if the following things are true:

-- The attacker knows that you used the diceware method.
-- The attacker knows the specific wordlist that you used.
-- The attacker knows how many words your passphrase contains.

 The dice method ensures that you're generating the passphrase in a completely offline way.
-Alternatively, you can use a password generator, as most of them have the option to generate diceware passphrases in addition to regular passwords.
+Alternatively, you can use your password manager's password generator, as most of them have the option to generate diceware passphrases in addition to regular passwords.

-Diceware passphrases are great for everything that requires you to memorize or manually input your credentials, such as your password manager's master password or your device's encryption key.

-We recommend using [EFF's large wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) to generate your diceware passphrases, as it offers the exact same security as the original list, while containing words that are easier to memorize. ==Your passphrase should contain at least 7 words separated by spaces.==
+We recommend using [EFF's large wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) to generate your diceware passphrases, as it offers the exact same security as the original list, while containing words that are easier to memorize. ==When using this list, your passphrase should contain at least seven words separated by spaces.==

+Each word in the aforementioned list results in ~12.9 bits of entropy.
+A seven word passphrase generated from it has ~90.47 bits of entropy.
+This means that even if your adversary is capable of 1,000,000,000,000 guesses per second, it would still take them millions of years to guess your passphrase.
+That is the case even if the following things are true:

+- Your adversary knows that you used the diceware method.
+- Your adversary knows the specific wordlist that you used.
+- Your adversary knows how many words your passphrase contains.

 ## Storing Passwords